 Of all the grape varieties, Riesling best expresses regional characteristics based on its terroir.
 For this reason, judging at the Canberra International Riesling Challenge is conducted on a regional basis and is designed to promote and explore these regional differences that Riesling expresses so well.
-The CIRC is unique in Australian show judging in that wines are first judged in their separate regions and the Gold Medal wines from each region are then judged for the best in their country.
+The CIRC is unique in Australian show judging in that wines are first judged in their separate regions and the Elite wines from each region are then judged for the best in their country.

-Gold Medal winners from all countries are finally judged for the Best Wine of the Challenge.
+Elite Award winners from all countries are finally judged for the Best Wine of the Challenge.

 Two separate panels of three judges are guided by the Chairman of Judges to collaborate and discuss the results at each stage, and retaste any wines to ensure agreement is reached on the scores given to the wines.
 With just one category of wine, divided into 20 classes over three days, judges have ample time to give every wine the consideration it deserves.